SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture12_Query_Execution_1.md

 # Modification Queries

-1. What are modifycation queries
+1. What are modification queries

    Modification queries are queries that modify the data:

-   * UPDATE/DELET
+   * UPDATE/DELETE

      The child operator should return the Record IDs of the tuples that need to be modified.